Net Nanny Review 2024: Good Enough for Your Family?

 You can access the Net Nanny parent dashboard from any internet-connected device using a web browser without having to install or set up anything.

-The Net Nanny app for parents is incredibly easy to set up on mobile devices — simply download and install the app from the app store, log in, and you’re ready to go.
+The Net Nanny app for parents is incredibly easy to set up on iOS devices — simply download and install the app from the Apple App Store, log in, and you’re ready to go.

 Net Nanny Kids App Installation & Setup

-Install the Net Nanny child app and log in using the same email and password for your parent dashboard, you’ll then be prompted to create a child account.
+After that, you’ll be prompted to create a child account.
 This involves entering their name, gender, and age.
 From there, the app will guide you step-by-step through creating your child’s profile.

-For each permission, Net Nanny will automatically navigate to the correct settings menu before moving on to the next step.
+For each permission on iOS, Net Nanny will automatically navigate to the correct settings menu before moving on to the next step.
 This can be really useful for less tech-savvy users who may not know how to enable the permissions manually.

 And that’s it!
 You will now be able to monitor your child’s device from the parent dashboard or app.